Outreach

 Register as a driver and get on the road!

-This event fights hunger in Austin and around the world by raising funds for Church World Service.
+The CROP Hunger Walk fights hunger in Austin and around the world by raising funds for Church World Service.
 Each February, members walk or run the course at Camp Mabry, stopping along the way to learn about global food crises.
-For the past three years WPC has been the top fundraiser in Austin!
+WPC is often the top fundraiser in Austin!

 Contact: Nancy Ebert